beoliver/spec-extended/README.md

 Spec based composable workflows.
 Instead of having to over specify the input and output parameters for each function, **spec-extended** allows you to compose existing functions but with additional guarantees that a spec might provide.

 As clojure does not really *do* types, instead of tring to treat it as a typed language we can think of it as something else.
 What that is, and what spec will lead to is not clear.
-When not restricted to types, functions and procedures are often *context sensitive*.
-While this is also true for typed languages clojure allows us to take that to extremes.
-Having the ability to create workflows that enforce certain invariants is one approach.
+Functions and procedures are often *context sensitive* and while this is also true for typed languages clojure allows us to take that to extremes.
+Having the ability to create workflows and compose those workflows, while enforcing certain invariants is just one way of exploring the space.

 ## Properties